ClementsMX/leaflet-challenge/README.md

 ## Background

-The main golf of this project is to show very interesting information regarding Earthquakes arround the globe.
+The main goal of this project is to show very interesting information regarding Earthquakes arround the globe.

 Using basically javascript with Leaflet.